Top-Rated Parenting Time Attorneys in Southwest Michigan

 When you need an advocate by your side to help you address parenting-time concerns, turn to our lawyers at David G. Moore, Attorney at Law.
-Led by experienced family law attorney, David G. Moore, our team provides clear counsel and representation in these important matters.
+Led by experienced family law attorney David G. Moore, our team provides clear counsel and representation in these important matters.
 We can also help you request changes to existing parenting-time orders as part of a custody modification or due to other needs.
-Call our Kalamazoo office at 269-216-4573 for a free consultation.
+Call our office at (269) 808-8007 for a free consultation.

 Helping You Create A Schedule That Works Best For Your Family

 A typical parenting-time schedule involves the noncustodial parent having the children every other weekend and one evening during the week.
 However, you are not obligated to follow this pattern.
 Our lawyers can help you craft a unique parenting-time schedule that works for you.
 Together, we can discuss:

 - Who will have the children on which weekends or which weekdays

 - Who will have the children on which holidays and school breaks

 - Who will take time off work to care for the children if they become ill